femtotrader/Planar.jl/docs/src/remote.md

 # Control the bot remotely

-A pingpong strategy can be controlled with telegram.
+A vindicta strategy can be controlled with telegram.

 ## Requirements
 Create a new telegram bot: